 TCC Awards are reserved for California's most disadvantaged communities.
 Understanding how those communities became so disadvantaged is critical for evaluating the efficacy of TCC.
-If the root causes of pollution, poverty, and other harms are overlooked, then they are likely to continue.
+If the root causes of pollution, poverty, and other harms are overlooked, they are likely to continue.
 This section provides a brief history of Ontario, and how environmental injustices from the past still affect the lives of Ontario residents today.

-Displacement of Gabrieleno-Tongva People
+Displacement of Gabrielino-Tongva People

 Ontario is situated in San Bernardino County in Southern California's Inland Empire region.
-Far before its settlement by European descendants, the native Gabrieleno-Tongva people lived and cultivated the land of this region.
-Soon after Spanish settlers arrived in the 1500s, the Tongva-Gabrieleno people were enslaved and forced into labor.
-By the mid to late 1700s the Tongva-Gabrieleno had nearly vanished from European diseases or had fled the region.
-In the 1800s many of the new settlers would continue to enslave natives until a series of 1891 executive orders set aside scattered reservations in Southern California.
-In that same year, the city of Ontario was incorporated.
+Far before its settlement by European descendants, the native Gabrielino-Tongva people lived and cultivated the land of this region.
+Soon after Spanish settlers arrived in the 1500s, the GabrielinoTongva people were enslaved and forced into labor.
+By the mid- to late-1700s, the Gabrielino-Tongva had nearly vanished due to European diseases or had fled the region.
+In the 1800s, many of the new settlers would continue to enslave native peoples until a series of 1891 executive orders set aside scattered reservations in Southern California.8 In that same year, the City of Ontario was incorporated.